whitehaven/residency-mastermind/README.md

 - how many rotations are offered less than continuously?
 - (confirm constraints above)
 - do we even care about this project?

+### 2025-08-17

+Some good progress with breaking up requirement constraints by year.

+It seems that maximums of different categories and rotations can be applied for all rotations at the same time.
+Even so, it may make sense even to forbid wrong roles from being assigned in the first place.
+Not sure if it makes more sense independent of individual roles or just in the respective functions - the fact you're in a function call gives the most important information.
+Will plan to place all constraints in the respective function with unified methods external to those if needed.